Legal Experts Call for Generative AI Regulation, as Existing Laws Fail to Specify Direct Liability

 Though that’s also in question.
 The US Copyright Office says that AI-generated images actually can’t be copyrighted at all, as an element of ‘human authorship’ is required for such provision.
 So there may actually be no ‘creator’ in this sense, which seems like a legal minefield within itself.

-Technically, as of right now, this is how the legal provisions stand on this front, while a range of artists are seeking changes to protect their copyrighted works, with the highly litigious music industry now also entering the fray, after an AI-generated track by Drake gained major notoriety online.
+Technically, as of right now, this is how the legal provisions stand on this front.
+Meanwhile, a range of artists are seeking changes to protect their copyrighted works - with the highly litigious music industry now also entering the fray - after an AI-generated track by Drake gained major notoriety online.

 Indeed, the National Music Publishers Association has already issued an open letter which implores Congress to review the legality of allowing AI models to train on human-created musical works.
 As they should – this track does sound like Drake, and it does, by all accounts, impinge on Drake’s copyright, being his distinctive voice and style, as it wouldn’t have gained its popularity without that likeness.